cristian2420/breast_cancer_recurrence_classifier_Project/README.md

 # breast_cancer_recurrence_classifier

 Our breast cancer study published on [PNAS](https://www.pnas.org/content/116/38/19200) indicated potential application of SILVER-Seq on breast cancer and identified some promising breast cancer related diagnostic panels, for cancer and recurrence prediction.
-To further validate the model, we've collected serum samples from 2 additional sources and processed the samples with SILVER-Seq (as shown below).
+To develop and further validate the model, we've collected serum samples from PNAS paper and 2 additional sources and processed the samples with SILVER-Seq (as shown below).

-- Validation breast cancer dataset: A total of 83 breast cancer serum samples provided by Moores Cancer Center were processed to SILVER-Seq libraries and sequenced with successful data generation.
-The libraries were sequenced on NovaSeq SP100 to generate PE50 + 16 Index 1 reads.
-These samples were processed and sequenced together with the normal samples
-- Validation normal dataset: A total of 78 normal serum samples provided by San Diego Blood Bank were processed to SILVER-Seq libraries and sequenced with successful data generation.
-The libraries were sequenced on NovaSeq SP100 to generate PE50 + 16 Index 1 reads.
-These samples were processed and sequenced together with breast cancer samples

 ## Project goal